flexi-servers/.github/profile/README.md

 Here are some of our public projects:

-- [pydactyl](https://github.com/flexi-servers/pydactyl): We contribute to the open source Tool pydactyl.
+- [Fusionauth Rust Client](https://github.com/flexi-servers/fusionauth-rust-client): We contribute to the open source Tool pydactyl.
-- [Public-Api](https://github.com/flexi-servers/public-api): The community Public Api.
-We recommend sticking to this and not reverse engineer the other one.

 Feel free to explore our repositories for more exciting projects!